Kosztin-Research-Group/AFMpy/README.md

 python3 -c "import tensorflow as tf; print(tf.config.list_physical_devices('GPU'))"
 ```

-Which should return a list of the available GPUs:
+Which should return a list of the available GPUs.
+It will look something like this:
 ```bash
 [PhysicalDevice(name='/physical_device:GPU:0', device_type='GPU')]
 ```